 In order to compare the model performance in predicting choice behaviors, we fit the original RNM to the classical perceptual decision dataset (Roitman & Shadlen, 2002).
 We used the reduced form of the RNM (Wong & Wang, 2006).
 We set eight parameters in the reduced model (see the Appendix in its original paper) as free parameters to fit: self-excitatory coupling weights JN1,1=JN2,2, mutual inhibitory coupling weights JN1,2=JN2,1, non-selective input I0, noise amplitude of OU process σnoise, input scale μ0, synaptic kinetic parameter γ, initial value H0, and time constant τS.
 The other parameters that describing the input-output relationship of a single cell were set as the same in the paper: a = 270 (VnC)-1, b = 108 Hz, d = 0.154 s.
-The time constant for the AMPA receptor τAMPA is fixed as 2 ms. The optimization used is the same as fitting the LDDM (see above).
-Time step dt was set as .001 s.
-In the best fitting results, most of the best-fitting parameters are close to the values selected in the original paper (JN1,1=JN2,2=.2632, JN1,2=JN2,1=.0224, I0=.2647, σnoise=.0709, μ0=55.63, γ=.5887, H0=2.622, and τS=.1672).
+The time constant for the AMPA receptor τAMPA is fixed as 2 ms. The task setting and the optimization used were kept the same as in fitting the LDDM (see above).
+The time step dt was set as .001 s.

-(Usher & McClelland, 2001)
+Fit the LCA to empirical behavioral data

+Another widely acknowledged decision circuit model – the leaky competing accumulator model (LCA) (Usher & McClelland, 2001) was fit to the behavioral data (Roitman & Shadlen, 2002).
+The dynamics of the two nodes in the LCA can be described using the following differential equations (Eq.
+X).